44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: 3 districts - see info below | Duration: 1-2 days (add more if you are adventurous) | Cost: $$

-Canyonlands National Park is the most underrated national park in the United States, and it will probably forever stay that.
-So much of the park is remote, requiring extensive hiking and/or driving long 4x4 roads to reach most of its goodies.
+In my opinion, Canyonlands National Park is the most underrated national park in the United States.
+It'll probably forever stay that way, too.
+So much of the park is remote, requiring extensive hiking and/or driving lengthy 4x4 roads to reach most of its goodies.
 It's a special place, especially for the adventurous.

 The more research you do, the more you will uncover here.

-There are three major districts within the national park:
+There are three major districts within Canyonlands National Park:

 ✮ Island in the Sky